Table of Contents

 If none of the above is working for you, you may be suffering from a chronic sleep disorder.
 While all of the above techniques will help, you may also need extra help from prescription medication.
 Many people avoid taking medication to help them sleep through fear of becoming addicted, however, sleeping pills provide effective relief when lack of sleep is severely impacting your life and health.
 Sleeping pills should only be used short-term but they can be a way of helping you to get into a good routine, especially if you’re taking them alongside other methods.

-Sleeping pills available to buy safely online through Doctor-4-U such as circadin.
+Sleeping pills are available to buy safely online through Doctor-4-U such as circadin.
 These help with difficulties falling asleep and staying asleep through the night.

 If you’re severely struggling with sleep deprivation and it’s affecting your physical and mental health, it’s worth speaking to a doctor about whether sleeping pills are an option for you.
 At Doctor-4-U we always ensure that you’re suitable to take any medication before it is prescribed.
 We have doctors on hand who are registered by the General Medical Council to review your medical situation and determine your suitability.